mytharcher/hookagent/README.md

 **Make sure** that when using different branches in one project, the `path` of branch shouldn't be same on one server.
 This is just for different usage (such as testing) base on branch mapping.

-Once the config file generated, run the `hookagent config` will show the content.
+Once the config file generated, run the `hookagent config` will open the content with `vim`.

 Roadmap
 -----------